bash-utilities/.github/CONTRIBUTING.md

 - `.travis.yml` file, used by Travis CI for public automated tests of code

-- `README.md` file, should be a _quick start_ on development setup for fixing bugs or adding features via Pull Requests
+- `.github/README.md` file, should be a _quick start_ on development setup for fixing bugs or adding features via Pull Requests

 - `example_usage.sh` file, should demonstrate how code from the `master` branch is intended to be used

+All branches should contain a `LICENSE` file, each file should make reference to the license in use, and Pull Requests may be opened only if shared under the same license for a given file and/or repository.

+Depending upon language(s) utilized by a given repository the above file structure may change slightly, however, each branch should be kept _spartan_!

 #### Development Git Branches